 Text editing may be necessary in other situations besides that where multiple size grid cells are used for display of the same title.
-For example, the disclosed program guide may textfit system.
-The preferred embodiment of the text fit 35 run on several different platforms, with each one having different constraints and grid cell space availability.
+For example, the disclosed program guide may 40 figured to store a unique digital identifier for each program run on several different platforms, with each one having different constraints and grid cell space availability.
 Some may not display the text in proportional fonts and some may have other limitations reducing the available space.
-Thus, in the preferred embodiment the interactive program would request edits for all platforms for which they required at the same time.
+Thus, in the preferred embodiment the interactive program would 45 request edits for all platforms for which they required at the same time.
 In addition, editing of text may be required for display modes other than a grid of program listings.
-For example, in the "Listings by Channel" display of FIG. 20, programs are listed on an entire, fixed-length line, but the length of the line may vary from platform to platform, so that the text fit system may be employed for the purpose of editing listings for the different platforms in this display mode as well.
+For example, in the "Listings by Channel" display of FIG. 20, programs are listed on an entire, fixed-length line, but the ${50}$ length of the line may vary from platform to platform, so that the text fit system may be employed for the purpose of editing listings for the different platforms in this display mode as well.
 The space available for the display of text will also depend on how much space is reserved for icon display.
-The same process as that shown in FIG. 42 would apply, except that there would be no need to determine what grid sizes are needed because a fixed length line is used for display rather than multiple sized grid cells.
+55 The same process as that shown in FIG. 42 would apply, except that there would be no need to determine what grid sizes are needed because a fixed length line is used for display rather than multiple sized grid cells.

-It will be apparent to those of skill in the art that the disclosed text fit system has applications beyond that of title editing alone.
+disclosed text fit system has applications beyond that of title editing alone.
 The system may be easily modified to provide editing of messages, "i" screen storylines, pay-per-view promotional copy, and similar text messages so that they will fit into the designated space available for display of the text.
-In fact, the system may be used to edit any text for display in the disclosed program schedule system.
+65 In fact, the system may be used to edit any text for display in the disclosed program schedule system.